 Cornelius Dämmrich is a well-known 3D Artist, who produces mind-blowing still images, full of details, with a care for light and composition.
 You’ve probably seen some of his works here and there, otherwise stop everything and discover his works now.

 Hello Cornelius!
-Hope you’re doing.
+Hope you’re doing well.
 I’m very excited to have you here, I truly love your works!
-Can you please describe yourself to the readers ?
+Can you please describe yourself to the readers?

 My name is Cornelius Dämmrich, I’m 29 years old and I live in Cologne, Germany.
 I currently work as a freelance 3D Artist but I am very soon about to work for a design studio in Cologne.